OmniVLA: Physically-Grounded Multimodal VLA with Unified Multi-Sensor Perception for Robotic Manipulation

 \section{Introduction}

-Vision--language--action (VLA) models~\cite{black2024pi0,shukor2025smolvla} recently emerged as a powerful paradigm towards generalist policies for embodied AI.
-They leverage vision-language pretraining to interpret user prompts and camera observations for physical system control, including robots, autonomous vehicles, and even factories and warehouse facilities.
-Although showing great generalization capability and instruction following, most VLA models are limited to RGB camera image input, which constrains their perception capabilities, preventing them from handling tasks that require non-RGB cues.
+Vision--language--action (VLA) models~\cite{black2024pi0,shukor2025smolvla} recently emerged as a powerful paradigm for generalist robotic policies.
+They leverage vision-language pretraining to map user prompts and camera observations to robot actions, showing great generalization and instruction following capability.
+However, most VLA models are limited to RGB camera image input, which constrains their perception capabilities and prevents them from handling tasks that require non-RGB cues.
 This undermines the potential of robots to utilize additional sensory hardware and perform challenging tasks that require perception capability similar to or even beyond humans.
-For example, Infrared (IR) cameras reveal temperature contrast for tasks such as search and rescue; millimeter wave (mmWave) radars penetrate occlusions, such as cardboard or clothing, with radio-frequency (RF) signals to localize hidden objects; acoustic microphone arrays enable human-like environmental awareness to ambient sound and react accordingly.
-Adding per-sensor encoders or simply feeding raw sensor data to VLA models, however, increases system complexity, suffers from scarce training data available, and weakens compatibility with vision-language pretraining.
+For example, Infrared (IR) cameras reveal temperature contrast for tasks such as search and rescue; millimeter wave (mmWave) radars penetrate occlusions, such as cardboard or clothing, with radio-frequency (RF) signals to localize hidden objects\majorEdit{~\cite{guan2020through, dodds2025non}}; acoustic microphone arrays enable human-like environmental awareness to ambient sound and react accordingly.
+Adding per-sensor encoders or directly feeding raw sensor data to VLA models, however, increases system complexity, exacerbates data scarcity, and reduces compatibility with pretrained vision-language models.

-In this paper, we aim to enable VLA models to perceive multi-sensor data input, utilizing various sensor modalities including infrared, mmWave, and acoustic.
-This enables robots to combine the strong generalization of foundation models and physical information from various sensors seamlessly to enable physically-grounded spatial intelligence.
+\majorEdit{In this paper, we aim to equip VLA models with unified multi-sensor perception, utilizing sensor modalities including infrared, acoustic, and mmWave.
+This enables robots to combine the strong generalization of foundation models and physical information from various sensors seamlessly, to enable physically-grounded spatial intelligence.}